ialiap/checkout/README.md

-# checkout material test microservice
+# checkout payment test microservice

 this source code is only a test project for a software developer position